sungmin7465/gpact-contracts/README.md

 # gpact-contracts
-this project is derived from https://github.com/ConsenSys/gpact
+this package is derived from https://github.com/ConsenSys/gpact